Tell Us About FreeeUp

 What do you wish you knew before starting Freeeup?

 I wish that I knew how to diversify.
-That’s my biggest thing that I tell people is to make sure you diversify.
+That’s the biggest thing that I tell people is to make sure you diversify.
 That kind of goes in three ways.
 On the hiring side, make sure you don’t have one worker who can do everything.

 Make sure you split it up so you’re not relying on one worker, that your business isn’t relying on one worker.
 Have the backup and the training processes in place.
 If one worker quits they’re very replaceable and not just one person running your whole company.